Hi, I’m Janine

 A little About Me

-I was diagnosed with ADHD, Autism (AuDHD), and complex PTSD at 45, following severe burnout after years of trying to “push through”.
+I was diagnosed with ADHD, Autism (AuDHD), and complex PTSD at 45, after years of burnout and trying to “push through”.
 Like many late-diagnosed adults, I’d built a full life and career — but at a significant personal cost.

 That lived experience now shapes how I work — with honesty, compassion, and a strong focus on sustainability.

-When I’m not coaching, you’ll usually find me reading (I have too many books), tackling a jigsaw puzzle, or wandering outdoors with my rescue Doberman, Freya.
-I believe in practical support, real conversations, and finding moments of joy in the everyday.
+When I’m not coaching, you’ll usually find me reading (I have too many books), tackling a jigsaw puzzle, wandering outdoors with my rescue Doberman, Freya, or dreaming about travel (when my Executive Functioning and the HRT finally brings my brain back on line!).

 Meet Freya – the best furry assistant a coach could ask for

-She’s my accountability buddy — getting me up and moving, providing cuddles, and helping me stay grounded.
+She’s my accountability buddy — getting me up and moving, providing cuddles, telling me to take my breaks, and helping me stay grounded.

-Freya is a 6½-year-old rescue Doberman (with a little ADHD, anxiety and trauma herself).
+Freya is a 6½-year-old rescue Doberman (with a little – or a lot of – ADHD, anxiety and trauma herself).

 She loves soft, fluffy blankets, nature walks, and her favourite toy, “orange” (a ball, of course).